GateNLP/semeval2023-multilingual-news-detection/README.md

 ## Setup

-Download the organiser data and extract everything into the `./data/` directory, i.e. the actual data should be located at `./data/data/{LANG}/`.
+Download the organiser data and extract the data dir into `./data/`, i.e. each language's data should be at `./data/{LANG}/`